Permafrost/Tundra/README.md

 * #### tundra.string:split

-  Splits the given string around matches of the given [regular expression pattern].
+  Splits the given string around matches of the given literal pattern or [regular expression pattern].

   * Inputs:
-    * `$string` is a string to be split into tokens using the given pattern as the token separator.
+    * $string is a string to be split into tokens using the given pattern as the token separator.
-    * `$pattern` is the [regular expression pattern] to match against the given string.
+    * $pattern is the literal or [regular expression pattern] to match against the given string.
+    * $literal? is a boolean indicating if the pattern should be treated as a literal string or a [regular expression pattern].
+      Defaults to false.
   * Outputs:
-    * `$list` is the list of tokens that were found in the input string that were separated with an occurence of the given [regular expression pattern].
+    * $list is the list of tokens that were found in the input string that were separated with an occurence of the given pattern.

 * #### tundra.string:squeeze